EMBL-EBI-GCA/gca_hipsci_website/_includes/about.md

-*This text should be replaced by "a summary and clearer explanation of HipSci and what is being undertaken"* (from the oversight group feedback)

 HipSci brings  together diverse constituents in genomics, proteomics, cell biology and clinical genetics to create a UK national iPS cell resource and use it to carry out cellular genetic studies.